stan2474/sel-requests/README.md

 # sel-requests
-Lame work-around for evading TLS fingerprinting in Python.
+A selenium-based work-around for evading TLS fingerprinting in Python.

 ## Pros
 - Bypass JA3 fingerprinting

-## Pros over cryzed/Selenium-Requests
-- No actual page rendering is done, apart from .set_page
+- Uses `fetch()` to send requests, therefore no actual page rendering is done

 ## Cons
 - Selenium-based